Frugal Mother’s Day to me means spending something on your mother but it doesn’t have to be money, although it can.

 It could be spending time with your mother, spending time doing something for your mother, or spending money on them, which when done intentionally you can do frugally.
 Remember, it is the thought that counts.

 Although Mother’s Day is special and a great to celebrate your mother or loved one, it is a “Hallmark Holiday” or “Commercial Holiday.”
 That just means that it is one of the holidays retailers promote primarily to drive up sales.

 Mother’s Day is May 9th this year and I have some great tips on ways you can spoil your mother and have a frugal Mother’s Day.
 But ssshhhh, you should spoil your mother on more than just Mother’s Day.

 This post may contain paid referral and/or affiliate links.

-Mother’s Day this year lands on the 107th day since my mom went to be with Our Lord.
-This is my first Mother’s Day in my XX many of years on this earth without her.
+This is my third Mother’s Day since my mom went to be with Our Lord.
 The two things getting me through my pain is knowing that she is not in pain anymore and that one day I will be reunited with her.

 Mommy- I miss you and I love you too much!

 Giving your mother a card is the most popular thing to give your mother on Mother’s Day.
 Many stores sell very beautiful but very expensive cards.
 Most people just throw cards away, which is just like throwing money right into the trash.
 There are a few ways you can still give your mother a Mother’s Day card without having to take out a loan.

 The fun, creative way to go is making a card.
 I know for me, getting a homemade card means so much more to me than a store bought one.

 There are many computer programs you can use to make printable cards such as Adobe Spark and Greeting Cards Studio in the Microsoft Store for free.
 You can also use Microsoft Word, PowerPoint, Google Docs or Canva (I use Canva for most of my blog images and almost all my Pinterest pins).
 You simply design it and print it.